Clinical Nurse Specialist

 Frontier Nursing University – Distance Education

 The Frontier Nursing University is accredited by the Commission on Colleges of the Southern Association of College and Schools.
-They offer online MSN Programs with post masters certificates in the following areas: Certified Nurse Midwifery (accredited by ACME), Family Nurse Practitioner, and/or Women's Health Care Nurse Practitioner (both accredited by the NLNAC).
+They offer online MSN Programs with post masters certificates in the following areas: Certified Nurse Midwifery (accredited by ACME), Women’s Health Care Nurse Practitioner (accredited by the NLNAC).
 FSMFN also offers an online DNP program accredited by the AACN.
-Coursework is web-based and clinical experience is acquired in your own community at clinics and hospitals.